Are you tech strong?

 By Knowledge Hub

-Whether it’s business innovation, employee engagement or everyday productivity, technology promises to do it all.
-But amidst the limitless possibilities, leaders can find themselves uncertain on the benefits of certain technologies, how to focus their investments and how to get their people on board with change.
+Whether it’s business innovation, employee engagement, or everyday productivity, technology promises to do it all.
+But amidst the limitless possibilities, leaders can find themselves uncertain about the benefits of certain technologies, how to focus their investments, and how to get their people on board with change.

-That’s why we’ve published ‘Are You Tech Strong?’ – to shed light on which countries and sectors are accelerating ahead of others when it comes to tech and to deliver advice for leaders who come up against transformation barriers.
+That’s why we’ve published ‘Are You Tech Strong?’ to illuminate which countries and sectors are accelerating ahead of others in tech and provide advice for leaders who face transformation barriers.

-The report presents the findings of a global survey that collected responses from more than 600 leaders from China, France, Germany, India, the UK and the US.
-Leaders were asked – among other matters – about the investments they were making, the benefits they expect and what typically slows implementation and investment.
+The report presents the findings of a global survey that collected responses from more than 600 leaders from China, France, Germany, India, the UK, and the US.
+Leaders were asked, among other things, about the investments they were making, the benefits they expected, and what typically slows implementation and investment.

-Illustrated with insight by our experts, the report lifts the lid on the countries proving most familiar with the technologies and those most eager to invest and implement.
-It also uncovers which countries are falling behind, while offering practical advice to the C-suite determined to get more out of technology in the workplace.
+Illustrated with insight by our experts, the report reveals which countries are most familiar with the technologies and those most eager to invest and implement them.
+It also uncovers which countries are falling behind while offering practical advice to the C-suite determined to get more out of technology in the workplace.

 Comparing countries, sectors and organisation sizes, the survey revealed:

-• Artificial Intelligence is the technology most people feel familiar.
+• Artificial Intelligence is the technology most people feel familiar with.

-• China and India are the most likely to have implemented at least one of the technologies; France and the UK are the least likely.
+• China and India are the most likely to have implemented at least one of the technologies, and France and the UK are the least likely.

 • ERP is the most implemented technology

-• More than half of respondents already spend over 25% of their IT budgets on a combination of the five technologies
+• More than half of respondents already spend over 25% of their IT budgets on combining the five technologies.

-• India is the country where respondents have the greatest appetite for increasing their budgets for the five technologies, while France and the UK spend the least of their IT budgets on the five technologies
+• Respondents in India have the most excellent appetite for increasing their budgets for the five technologies, while France and the UK spend the least of their IT budgets on them.

 How can we help you?